Kansas City, MO Car Insurance

 Though some states have discontinued the use of credit scores as a rating factor, Missouri still takes this number into account when rating policies.
 Credit score has historically indicated how likely drivers are to file claims— those with lower credit scores are more likely to engage in risky driving, have lapses in coverage, and file claims.
 Because of this, insurance companies see a lower credit score as a higher risk to insure.

 In fact, Kansas City drivers with poor credit (300-579) pay 96% more than drivers with excellent credit (800-850).
-Our data tells us most drivers in Kansas City have an "Average" credit score.
-In 2022, is the cheapest option for Kansas City drivers for this credit range.
+Our data tells us most drivers in Kansas City have an "average (580-679)" credit score.
+In 2022, USAA is the cheapest option for Kansas City drivers for this credit range.

 Cheapest car insurance companies for bad credit in Kansas City, MO